What Is Periodontal Disease?

-- Gingivitis: This is the first stage of gum disease where gums appear to be mildly inflamed and red in color.
-You may experience some bleeding while brushing and flossing.
-This can easily be reversed with our scaling and root planing treatment.
+- Gingivitis: This is the earliest stage of gum disease, and it’s characterized by mild inflammation and redness in your gums.
+You might notice some bleeding while brushing and flossing, but it’s reversible with our scaling and root planing treatment.

-- Periodontitis: This stage occurs if gingivitis is left untreated.
-This will cause the gums to separate from the teeth and plaque will begin to harden and move closer to the tooth’s root, supporting fibers, and jawbone.
+- Periodontitis: If gingivitis is left untreated, it can progress to this stage.
+Your gums will start separating from your teeth, and plaque will harden and move closer to your tooth’s root, supporting fibers, and jawbone.

 Our Periodontal Treatment Options

-There are a variety of options when looking at treating periodontal disease, depending on how advanced the case has become.
+There are various options when looking at treating periodontal disease, depending on how advanced the case has become.
 Before we decide on treatment, one of our dentists will perform a complete periodontal exam of the mouth.

 Scaling and Root Planing

-Scaling and root planing is the most effective treatment option for patients suffering from mild to moderate gum disease.
-During this procedure, one of our dentists will remove hardened plaque and bacteria from under the gumline.
+Scaling and root planing treatment are the most effective for patients with mild to moderate gum disease.
+We’ll remove hardened plaque and bacteria from under your gums.
 We’ll also smooth out the tooth roots to prevent bacteria from settling into the freshly cleaned area.

 Pocket Reduction Surgery

-When the bone and the gum tissue have been destroyed and compromised, regrowth can be actively encouraged using grafting procedures.
+When your gum tissue and bone have been compromised, regrowth can be actively encouraged using grafting procedures.
 A membrane may be inserted into the affected areas to assist in the tissue regeneration process.

 Patients who have periodontitis often experience defects in the bone and around their teeth.
 To remove these defects, we can perform osseous (bone) surgery.
 This procedure is performed after a supplemental treatment, like scaling and root planing.

 Osseous surgery reshapes the bone which holds your teeth in place.
 Depending on the severity of the case, the deformed bone may be removed, and the rest is shaped.
 Once the bones have returned to their original state, the gums are sutured to begin the healing process.

 Frequently Asked Questions

-To prevent periodontal disease from developing, Dr. Panneton recommends:
+To prevent periodontal disease from developing, your dentist recommends:

 - Brush your teeth twice a day